davide97l/LOTR-character-imitator/README.md

 **BONUS**: use ChatGPT generated data to augment the dataset.
 - Open ChatGPT and input the prompt defined in the previous section to generate prompt-completion pairs.
 Replace `{name}` with the name of your character.
 - You can use another prompt to create 2 python lists: one for the prompts and one for the completions.
-    > Given the previous text generate 2 python lists of string: one for the text spoken by Character and one for {name}
+    > Given the previous text, generate 2 Python lists of string: the first list contains the sentences spoken by the random character and the second list contains the responses of {name}
 - Add the resulted lists in the file `background.py` respecting the predefined format.
 - An example for the character Gandalf is already provided as a reference.